swhitefi/Comparative_Genomics/day1_afternoon/README.md

 **1. Call variants using [samtools](http://www.htslib.org/doc/samtools.html "samtools manual") mpileup and [bcftools](https://samtools.github.io/bcftools/bcftools.html "bcftools")**

-samtools mpileup generate pileup format from alignments, computes genotype likelihood(-ug flag) and outputs it in bcf format(binary version of vcf).
-This bcf output is then piped to bcftools that calls variants and outputs it in vcf format(-c flag for consensus calling and -v for outputting variants positions only)

 ```
 samtools mpileup -ug -f /path-to-reference/KPNIH1.fasta Rush_KPC_266__aln_marked.bam | bcftools call -O v -v -c -o Rush_KPC_266__aln_mpileup_raw.vcf
 ```

 > Note: Dont forget to put the actual path to the reference sequence in place of /path-to-reference/

+samtools mpileup generate pileup format from alignments stored in BAM, computes genotype likelihood(-ug flag) and outputs it in bcf format(binary version of vcf).
+This bcf output is then piped to bcftools that calls variants and outputs it in vcf format(-c flag for consensus calling and -v for outputting variants positions only)

-Lets go through our vcf file and try to understand a few vcf specifications and criteria that we can use for filtering low confidence snps.
+Lets go through an example vcf file and try to understand a few vcf specifications and criteria that we can use for filtering low confidence snps.

 ```
 less Rush_KPC_266__aln_mpileup_raw.vcf